-Any good evaluation report of a school, no matter how good the school is, will identify matters that could be better than they are.
-A future-minded faculty will use the report to make the tomorrows into what they want their tomorrows to be.
+Any good evaluation report of any school, no matter how good the school is, will identify things that could be better than they are.
+A future minded faculty will use the report to make the tomorrows into what they want their tomorrows to be.

-WHAT A SCHOOL IS EXPECTED TO DO WITH A GOOD EVALUATION REPORT:
+3.3 WHAT A SCHOOL IS EXPECTED TO DO WITH A GOOD EVLUATION REPORT:

-• The school ought to use the Evaluation Report as a way of understanding how others see it.
-In the Self-Study, the faculty and administration develop a view of the school as they see it.
+• The school ought to use the evaluation report as a way of understanding how others see it.
+In the self-study, the faculty and administration develop a view of the school as they see it.
 The judgments are their own.
-A Visiting Team Report is the view of a different "eye"; and when combined with the "eye" of the Self-Study report, the vision becomes binocular.
+A team report is the view of a different "eye"; and when combined with the "eye" of the self-study report, the vision becomes binocular.

 A good school seizes upon the advantage of "binocular vision".
-The Steering Committee for the Self-Study combines with the official leadership school to structure faculty discussion regarding the Visiting Teams Report.
+The steering committee for the self-study combines with the official leadership of the school to structure faculty discussion regarding the visiting teams report.
 The faculty and administration will evaluate and then explain how and why it sees itself in a certain way.
-This introspection might lead to a discussion on how the school differs from the Report regarding a particular area.
+How they might differ from the report regarding a particular area.
 The act of creating an explanation itself moves the faculty to higher ground; and this, after all, is what the accreditation protocol purports to do.

 • The school ought to use the evaluation report as basis for a report to its school community.
-If the school follows the process properly, then the school's community will be made well aware that an evaluation has been conducted and that the Report of the evaluation has been made.
-Many in the community will want to know what the results of the report are.
+If the school has done it right, the community is well aware that an evaluation has been conducted and the report of the evaluation is in hand.
+Many in the community will want to know what the report has to say about the school.
 It is common to hear them ask: What did we get an A, B, or C?

-The best approach which offers the school new opportunities for communication is for the Steering Committee and/or the official leadership of the school to prepare its own summary of the Team Report and distribute it to the school community.
-Schools that do this may want to make it clear that members of the community, including the press, are free to come to the school and examine the Self-Study and Team Report.
+The best approach which offers the school new opportunities for communication is for the steering committee and/or the official leadership of the school to prepare its own digest of the team report and distribute it to the school community.
+Schools that do this may want to make it clear that members of the community, including the press, are free to come to the school and examine the self-study and team report.
+But, when a good digest has been available, this has never been known to happen.

-The summary gives the substance, the flavor, and some of the supporting detail of the Report.
-The summary should be able to be read in 15-20 minutes.
+The digest gives the substance, the flavor, and some of the supporting detail.
+It usually can be read in 15-20 minutes; and it usually describes the place of the evaluation report in the full accreditation protocol.

-• The school should examine the Reports' commendations and recommendations to determine developmental goals of high strategic merit.
-Some schools develop action plans as they do the self-study; others wait until the report of the Visiting Team has been received.
+• The school should examine the reports' commendations and recommendations to determine developmental goals of high strategic merit.
+Some schools develop action plans as they do the selfstudy; others wait until the report of the visiting team has been received.
 There are advantages and disadvantages to both procedures.
-In either case, the school should develop a strategy for its future, based on the Report's commendations and recommendations.
+In either case, the school develops a strategy for its future.

 The procedures of self-study and evaluation are not necessarily inductive of strategic thinking.
-The goals of any strategic plan may never appear in either the Self-Study or Team Report as a recommendation.
-However, the attainment of a good strategic goal should satisfy many of the recommendations.
-The mark of a good strategic plan is the number of goals it accomplishes with a relatively small number of well-directed efforts.
+The strategic goals of any strategic plan may never appear in either the self-study or team report as a recommendation.
+However, the attainment of a good strategic goal, through side effects, should satisfy many of the recommendations.
+The mark of the good strategic plan is the number of things it accomplishes with a relatively small number of well directed efforts.